sayan112/RoadToFullTimeServiceBased/CN/Important_interview_Questions.md

 4. Repeater:
 A repeater is a networking device used to extend the reach of a network by amplifying or regenerating network signals.
 It operates at the Physical Layer (Layer 1) of the OSI model.
 When data travels over long distances, it can experience signal degradation and loss.
 Repeaters help to overcome these issues by receiving weak signals, cleaning and boosting them, and then retransmitting them to extend the network's range.
 Repeaters do not make any decision based on the data being transmitted; they simply regenerate the signals.

+5. Bridge :
+A bridge in a computer network is a networking device that operates at the data link layer (Layer 2) of the OSI model.
+Its primary function is to filter and forward traffic between two or more network segments, making decisions based on MAC (Media Access Control) addresses.
+Bridges are used to create smaller collision domains, which can help improve network performance and reduce network collisions in Ethernet networks.

 In summary, hubs and switches are used to connect devices within a LAN, with switches being more efficient and capable of intelligent packet forwarding.
 Routers are used to connect multiple networks together and facilitate data exchange between them based on IP addresses.
 Repeaters, on the other hand, extend the range of a network by amplifying signals.
 As networking technology has evolved, switches and routers have largely replaced hubs and repeaters in modern networks due to their improved performance and functionality.